 Dr. Gary Milechman is associated with Golden Gate Cardiology at California Pacific Medical Center.
 He is the Director of the Cardiac Telemetry Teaching Service at CPMC with a commitment to teaching nurses, medical students, medical residents and Cardiology Fellows.
 Dr. Milechman is also a busy clinician, taking care of a wide range of patients with different cardiac problems.

 It is often very difficult to differentiate the symptoms of a heart attack from other causes.
-Even in the Emergency Department, with access to X-rays, EKG’s, and fancy lab work, we sometimes cannot be 100% certain.
+Even in the Emergency Department, with access to X-rays, EKG’s, and fancy lab work, we sometimes cannot be 100 percent certain.

 Severe anxiety can cause a sense of breathlessness and vague disquiet in the chest.
 A heart attack is classically a constricting pressure in the chest, often with a feeling of impending doom and shortness of breath.
 However, a heart attack can present as stomach pain, neck or jaw discomfort, back pain, shoulder or left arm discomfort, just shortness of breath, and can sometimes be “silent” (without symptoms).